ratem/eispatterns/README.rst

 EIS Patterns
 ============

-This project aims to discuss and implement in dynamic languages Enterprise Information Systems Design Patterns.
-The ideas here presented are discussed in more detail in the blog `Enterprise Information Systems Development
+This project aims at discussing and implementing, in dynamic languages, Enterprise Information Systems Design Patterns.
+The ideas here implemented are discussed in more detail in the blog `Enterprise Information Systems Development
-<http://eis-development.blogspot.com>`_, check the series of posts with the
+<http://eis-development.blogspot.com>`_, through a series of posts entitled
-same title.
-The current implementation using the Decorator Pattern is explaned from the Part IV of this series onwards.
+EIS Patterns.
+The current implementation, which uses the Decorator Design Pattern, is explained from the Part IV of this series onwards.

 Code is built on top of some concepts borrowed from `ERP5 system
-<http://www.erp5.org>`_, implemented in a different way, given that this is a
+<http://www.erp5.org>`_, though implemented in a different way, given that this
-didactic framework.
+is a didactic framework.
 If you need a fully functional, scalable, and flexible EIS framework in Python, you should use ERP5 instead.
 The concepts here used are:

 Concept 1: Resource
   Is anything used for production.
 It can be material (components, money ...) or immaterial (machine time, human skill ...).
+Materials are referred as Work Items and immaterials as Operations in general.
 A Kit is a set of resources.

 Concept 2: Node
   Is a business entity that transforms resources.
-It can be a person or a machine.
-An organization is a set of nodes.
+It can be a Person or a Machine.
+An Organization is a set of nodes.

 Concept 3: Movement
   Is a movement of any Resource between two nodes.
-It can be a transformation or a transportation.
-A process is a set of movements.
+It can be a Transformation or a Transportation.
+A Process is a set of movements.

 Naturally, some supportive concepts will appear as the project evolves, such as Category, used to classify and configure the core concepts.

-The core idea is to use the concepts as Lego parts, which means, in general, avoid using subclasse, but masking the abstract concepts through configuration and using decorators instead.
-Check the blog for understanding this in detail.
+The core idea is to make the system objects the closest to real-world entities, therefore, Processes controls Nodes, which are the active entities that perform Operations on Resources.
+To extend the framework, different approaches are used in accordance to the type of entity - for a better understanding on how this is achieved, please refer to the blog.

 Setup
 -----